openstreams/wflow/doc/wflow_sbm.rst

 by providing the following files:

 :wflow_bifurcations.map: PCRaster ordinal map, identifying all bifurcations; cells having two downstream neighbours, of which only on is represented by the ldd.

 :wflow_bifurcations_ds.map: PCRaster ordinal map, identifying the locations in the bifurcation canal to which a part of the main river runoff (self.SurfaceRunoff), at the location of bifurcation, is to be diverted to.
 The IDs in this map match the IDs in wflow_bifurcations.map

 :Bifurcations.tbl: a table with the part of the discharge (self.SurfaceRunoff) at the location of the bifurcation, specified in wflow_bifurcations.map, which is diverted to the location specified in wflow_bifurcations_ds.map.
-The table consists of two columns: (1) a column with the bifurcation ID matching the IDs in both map-files and (2) the part of self.SurfaceRunoff at the bifurcation to be diverted to the bifurcation canal.
+The table consists of two columns: (1) a column with the bifurcation ID matching the IDs in both map-files and (2) the part of self.SurfaceRunoff at the bifurcation to be diverted to the bifurcation canal at the location specified in wflow_bifurcations_ds.map.

 Example of a tbl-file::